See what mortgage you qualify for

 Dealing with issues like lead paint, asbestos, methane and mold can be dangerous – and expensive.

-Many states require that sellers disclose known hazards in the home.
-But, to discover any unknown issues, adding a home inspection contingency to your purchase offer would be a good idea, especially if you suspect there may be health hazards.
+Many states require sellers to disclose known hazards in the home.
+To uncover any unknown issues, adding a home inspection and other contingencies to your purchase offer would be a good idea, especially if you suspect there may be health hazards in the home.

-Did they make improvements or repairs to the home?
+4. What improvements or repairs have been made to the house?

-Most people want to keep their home in good shape.
+Most people want to keep their homes in good shape.
 If a home is more than a decade old, it’s reasonably safe to assume the homeowners have made some improvements or repairs.

-The DIY home improvement craze – which has really taken off in the last few years – features YouTube videos and online guides that promise homeowners they can skip the professional contractors and tackle improvements and repairs on their own.
-But if your DIY dreams do more harm than good, it could be a nightmare for the next owner.
+The DIY home improvement craze – which has taken off over the last few years – features YouTube videos and online guides that promise homeowners they can skip the professional contractors and tackle improvements and repairs on their own.
+But if an owner’s DIY dreams do more harm than good, it could become a nightmare for a new owner.